mantaspieza/NYC_TripDuration_model/README.md

 **path**:
-- *write a simple scraper to collect one data from/till period. for mvp(PoC) use only 1 month data.  (completed)*
+- *write a simple scraper to collect one data from/till period. for MVP(PoC) use only 1 month data.  (completed)*
 - perform an EDA and enrich data using given data dictionary
+- perform feature reduction and engineering
 - create a pipeline to prep the data, firstly save data localy (note: dont forget to gitignore data folders). improvement save files in google cloud, use data versioning (DVC) and tags
 - create pipelines to check 2-3 models on finalized data.
 - save the best model, create an API to input features and return the prediction (firstly as a single input, later expand to multiple input-output)